YONG-LIN-LIANG/sign-pdf/README.md

 - **Digital Signature**: Enables users to create and place digital signatures on uploaded PDFs.
 - **Export Functionality**: Users can download signed PDFs directly to their devices.
 - **Responsive Design**: Works seamlessly across devices of various screen sizes.

+## Key Libraries and Tools
+1. **React**
+   - The core library for building the user interface as a Single Page Application (SPA).
+   - Enables component-based architecture and state management.

+2. **react-pdf**
+   - Facilitates rendering and viewing PDF documents in the browser.
+   - Handles PDF navigation and page rendering.

+3. **fabric.js**
+   - A canvas-based library for creating and managing interactive drawing elements.
+   - Used for implementing digital signature functionality.

+4. **html2canvas**
+   - Converts HTML elements into images.
+   - Enables capturing user signatures and embedding them into PDFs.

+5. **jspdf**
+   - Generates and manipulates PDF documents directly on the client side.
+   - Supports embedding signatures and downloading modified PDFs.

+6. **Tailwind CSS**
+   - A utility-first CSS framework for responsive and modern styling.
+   - Simplifies the creation of consistent and clean UI components.

+7. **Vite**
+   - A fast and modern build tool used for bundling the React project.
+   - Provides an optimized development and production build pipeline.

+8. **React Hooks**
+   - Includes `useState`, `useEffect`, and others for managing state and lifecycle events in functional components.

 ## Getting Started